tairitsu86/Cross-instant-messaging-software-service-project/README.md

 # microservice-instant-message
 A project of connect telegram and line!
-See introduce and updata log on https://hackmd.io/sUxf18wWTHCNEO4dYwu4sg
+See introduction and updata log on https://hackmd.io/sUxf18wWTHCNEO4dYwu4sg
 ## Software version
 Springframework 3.0.4
 JDK 17